S^3cMath: Spontaneous Step-level Self-correction Makes Large Language Models Better Mathematical Reasoners: Approach

 \subsubsection{Evaluation Settings}

 We test the performance of our models on the evaluation sets of GSM8K~\citep{cobbe2021training}, MATH~\citep{hendrycks2021measuring}, SVAMP~\citep{patel2021are}, and Mathematics~\citep{saxton2019analysing}.
-For each sample in the test set, we only perform inference once.
 Each test sample in these datasets contains a question and a golden answer.
 We extract the final answer from the model's output and matched it with the golden answer to ultimately determine whether the sample was answered correctly.
 The evaluation uses the \textit{vllm} framework ~\cite{kwon2023efficient} for inference, and we evaluate the model's single-inference accuracy, i.e., the $pass@1$ metric, using greedy decoding.
 Self-consistency~\citep{wang2023selfconsistency} is considered a stable way to evaluate the model's sampling method.
 To more accurately assess the improvements brought about by our strategy, we also test the accuracy under the $maj@32$ setting, setting the temperature to 0.7 during sampling decoding.